Pound-Cost Averaging vs Lump Sum Investing: Which is Best?

 Why have a regular savings plan?

 Setting up automatic recurring orders means you can leave the emotion at the door and let the process do the work for you.
-And remember, you can adjust those sums according to how much you can realistically afford throughout your life.
+Here’s an example of how a regular investing habit can reward you over the long term.

 ISA millionaire regular savings plan

 Opening our maths books again, here's an example of how an ISA investor could reach that £1,000,000 investment portfolio.
-It's not a cast-iron route to seven figures by any means and even if it's not your goal of investing, it still serves as an illustration of what a steady, long-term investment plan could deliver.
+It's not a cast-iron route to seven figures by any means, and even if it's not your goal of investing, but it serves as an illustration of what a steady, long-term investment plan could deliver.

 • You start off earning £25,000 at 25 years old, investing £2,500 each year until you're 30, achieving 5% returns, compounded once per year.